-If you are an Ayurvedic adherent you have heard of the perils of smoothies.
+If you’re an Ayurvedic adherent you have heard of the perils of smoothies.
 There are a number of reasons that a person who wants a long, happy and healthy life will stick up their noses at smoothies.

 Luckily there are ‘smoothie replacements’ that do not offend the rules of Ayurveda and will supply you with the benefits and convenience that smoothies do.

 Cold foods are indigestible and damaging to the digestive fire.
-Frozen fruit, which is a mainstay for most smoothie drinkers, lacks prana and damages the health of Agni (digestive fire).
+Frozen fruit, which is a mainstay for most smoothie drinkers, lacks prana and damages the health of Agni, the metabolic fire.

 Raw foods are hard to digest and create ample fodder for parasites.
 This means they encourage yeasts, bacteria, and possibly even parasites to flourish in your gut.